Chapter 9 Machine Learning for wage prediction

 # boosting

-best.boost <- gbm.perf(fit.boost, plot.it = FALSE) # cross-validation to determine when to stop
+fit.boost <- gbm.perf(fit.boost, plot.it = FALSE) # cross-validation to determine when to stop best.boost

 ## OOB generally underestimates the optimal number of iterations although predictive performance is reasonably competitive.
 Using cv_folds>1 when calling gbm usually results in improved predictive performance.